|

 of the best peeks into the cosmological views of Plato and reincarnation

-is contained in the final chapter of The Republic.
+is contained in the final chapter of The Republic and the

 Believe

-it or not, if you’re a Westerner who believes in reincarnation,
+it or not, if you’re a Westerner that believes in general

 Greatly

-oversimplifying, ancient Greek views of the afterlife were a
+oversimplifying, ancient classical Greek views of the afterlife

-hazy amalgamation of “heaven and hell” combined with
+were generally a hazy amalgamation of “heaven and hell”

-with Plato’s views on reincarnation and leaving out the “heaven
+sticking with Plato’s stated views on reincarnation and leaving

 Next